 A JSON file named

 analysis-report-timestamp.jsoncontaining a JSON format of the output.
-You can use the file as input to data visualization tools.
+You can use the file as input to the Google Cloud Console.

 The output files contain information about the analysis, including the fit assessment.
 See Report file format for more information.

 To run the analysis tool on multiple tar files, you can use the command:

 The tool outputs a single row to the output files for each input tar file.
 Within the report, you can identify each VM by its hostname, meaning the value returned by running the

 --verbosityoption to control the output of the tool.
 Options include:

 analysis-report-timestamp.htmlin a browser to view the report.
 See Analysis tool operation for a description of the file format.